hero

 Note that the commands are capitalized below.
 This is not required.

-If orthologer is locally installed:
+If orthologer is locally installed and setup (see [above](#setting up orthologer)):

 ./orthomapper.sh MAP <label> <fasta file> [<OrthoDB node>]